skellis46/slipbox/artistic research and ecosystems.md

 - I could do this.
 Which would be more true?
 - What are the reasons for applying one over another?

+Implications of the ad hoc nature: for rigour (can be rigorously ad hoc), the nature of the framing, key thing is that is tendrical.
+Multiple surfaces, many many possibilities to frame as research.
+Serving needs of the profession.

 The process of framing about understanding which discourses the work most clearly participates in (will return to this).

 These are conceived and developed as _making art_ and then reframed as practice research to serve.
 This might be called retrofitting but it also might be a necessary reflecting on an (ad hoc) artistic practice/project and attempting to discursively communicate its researchfulness and contribution.
 Post hoc refers to when this work occurs and I think it means anything other than ab ovo.
 Might be collection of activities, processes, awarenesses, writings.
 Might be done in one go.